Can ChatGPT Support Biomedical Research? with Catherine Gao, MD and Yuan Luo, PhD

 - He gives the analogy of automobiles and how generations ago some people may have been scared to drive but learned to use them safely.
 Laws were put in place along with other measures to improve automobile safety despite the risk that comes with driving.
 Similarly, Luo hopes safety measures can be put in place for ChatGPT-type technologies so they can be used as productive tools in research, business and daily life.

-- Browse the latest research from Feinberg’s Institute for Augmented Intelligence in Medicine
+- Browse the latest research from Feinberg’s Institute for Artificial Intelligence in Medicine

 - Read an editorial published in Cureus Journal of Medical Science “Artificial Hallucinations in ChatGPT: Implications in Scientific Writing”